mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 > The software design is present in the code, never in the diagrams.
 Diagrams don't execute, they have no errors and nobody maintains them.
 We need to trash them.

-Software does not have a spatial or geometric representation.
+Software doesn't have a spatial or geometric representation.
 We cannot imagine it or make it visible due to the large number of axes of change.

 Just perform [contour lines](https://en.wikipedia.org/wiki/Contour_line) to be able to observe some isolated aspects, as unit tests do.